Finite rate distributed weight-balancing and average consensus over digraphs: Conclusions

 \section{Conclusions}

 In this paper, we introduced a novel distributed algorithm that solves the weight-balancing problem using only quantized information and simplex communications.
-Asymptotic convergence was proved along with the convergence rate.
-Building on this scheme, a second contribution of the paper was a novel distributed average consensus algorithm over non-balanced digraphs that uses quantized simplex communications: the scheme runs over the same time scheme a randomized quantized-based consensus scheme and the quantized weight-balancing algorithm updating the weights entering in the consensus averaging.
-A key feature of the scheme is that it does not impose any constraint on the minimum number of bits to transmit at each iteration; time-varying bit-rates are also supported.
+Building on this scheme, a second contribution of the paper was a novel distributed average consensus algorithm over non-balanced digraphs that uses quantized simplex communications.
 Convergence of the algorithm was proved using a novel line of analysis, based on a novel metric inspired by the positional system representation and a new step-size rule.
-Finally, some numerical results validated our theoretical findings.
+Finally, numerical results validated our theoretical findings.

 \appendices \thesubsectiondis{\Roman{subsection}.}